Webinar: Transforming U.S. supply chains to create good jobs

 One reason U.S. workers’ wages are stagnating is that large firms shifted from doing many activities in-house to buying goods and services from a complex web of other companies.
 Sometimes this restructuring can lead to innovation if supplier firms specialize in producing complex technologies or processes.
 But in other cases, firms outsource so they can offload production onto firms with weak bargaining power and thus little ability to compete except by aggressively holding down wages.
 This “low-road” model for the U.S. economy weakens innovation and suppresses wages, contributing to the erosion of U.S. workers’ standard of living.

 A different kind of outsourcing is possible: high-road supply networks that benefit firms, workers, and consumers alike.
 High-road outsourcing, however, requires overcoming both market and network failures.
-In this hour-long webinar, economist and Equitable Growth grantee Susan Helper, the Carlton professor of economics at the Weatherhead School of Management at Case Western Reserve University, will present her research on building high-road supply networks that allow greater collaboration between management and workers, and a set of policy proposals that directly address each of the reasons that outsourcing increases wage inequality.
+In this hour-long webinar, economist and Equitable Growth grantee Susan Helper, the Carlton professor of economics at the Weatherhead School of Management at Case Western Reserve University, presented her research on building high-road supply networks that allow greater collaboration between management and workers, and a set of policy proposals that directly address each of the reasons that outsourcing increases wage inequality.

 About Susan Helper